ActivitySim/activitysim/docs/abmexample.rst

 ~~~~~~~~~~

 The ``chunk_size`` is the number of doubles in a chunk of a choosers table.
 It is approximately the number
 of rows times the number of columns.
-If set greater than 0, then it is now dynamically calculated by processing a
+If set to zero, no chunking will be performed.
+If there is a chunk size setting,
-small sample of households to determine the necessary size for each submodel based on the size of the population,
+dynamic chunking will start out using the estimated number of rows per chunk calculation performed by the various
-the complexity of the utility expressions, the amount of RAM on the machine, the number of processors,
+submodels but will adjust the number of chooser rows per chunk in light of how much memory is actually
-and other problem specific dimensions.
+used by the chunk iteration.

 Logging
 ~~~~~~~